sounddrill31/course-notes-python/module1.md

+> [!TIP]
+> This Page supports running Python directly from your browser!

+::: details  Click for more details.
+If this feature is not working as expected, [please report it to us on Github!](https://github.com/examdawn/NEP2020_2023_BCA/issues/new)

+> [!WARNING]
+> This will not work if your browser is too old or does not support Web Assembly/Web Workers.
+If you're using a privacy focused browser like cromite, please enable JavaScript JIT and WebAssembly from the permissions menu.

 ## Features of Python and Info
 - Simple, Easy to Learn
   - Implementing critical business requirements through less lines of code